tcklpl/ismr3dv/README.md

     npm run compile
 ```
 > The visualizer compile script uses `rsync` to copy the source files to the `out` dir.
 If you don't have acess to `rsync` you can use something similar or just manually copy the files to the destination. `rsync` copies all files that are not `html` or `ts`, that means: images, css, shaders sources and so on.

+# Credits

+Earth textures by [**Solar System Scope**](https://www.solarsystemscope.com/textures/), distributed under Creative Commons 4.0 International (CC BY 4.0).
+No additional changes were made to the textures.